Toyota and Honda recall millions of cars: what's going on

 In a separate announcement that same day, Honda said it was recalling 2,7 million cars: 2,4 million in the United States and 300 in Canada.
 According to the automaker, some Honda Acura cars that were released between 000 and 1996 may have Takata dysfunctional airbags that could have been made without the “appropriate seals” needed to operate correctly.

 According to company representatives, Toyota cars are being recalled, as they may be equipped with a faulty electronic control unit (ECU), designed to protect passengers during an accident.

-It is believed that this device interacts with car sensors and helps to deploy its airbags and seat belt pretensioners, which are part of the belt - they are designed to tighten and hold the driver during a collision, and also help reduce the risk of injury.
+The device is supposed to interact with the vehicle's sensors to help deploy its airbags and seat belt pretensioners, which are part of the belt — they are designed to tighten and hold the driver in a collision and help reduce the risk of injury.

 Toyota said this week that the ECU in these cars may not function properly due to certain interference that could interfere with the connection of the device’s sensors, which “could lead to malfunctioning or malfunctioning of the airbags and / or seat belt pretensioners”.

 The company plans to notify anyone affected by the recall in the United States by mid-March.
 Drivers will be asked to check their cars at Toyota dealerships, where they can be offered a new noise filter to help resolve sensor communication problems if necessary.